polinchw/springboot-data-rest/README.md

 Simple Spring Boot project that uses JPA and Rest.
 Provides Docker support.

+### To run this program on the command line use these commands

+#### Basic start up
+java -jar -springboot-data-rest.jar

+#### Using the application-prod.properties
+java -jar -Dspring.profiles.active=prod springboot-data-rest.jar

+#### Using the application-prod.properties and overriding the host
+java -jar -Dspring.profiles.active=prod -Dhost=gmail.com springboot-data-rest.jar

 ### To run this program on Docker run these commands

 #### Maven command to build the Docker image